 Public Outreach [24 CFR 58.43]: Puerto Rico Department of Agriculture has worked closely with the agricultural community.
-This project will include a FONSI/NOI-RROF in compliance with NEPA regulations for HUD.
+This project includes a FONSI/NOI-RROF in compliance with NEPA regulations for HUD.

-Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site.
+Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the purchase and installation of two new 20' \times 100' greenhouses, a 15' \times 16' \times 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site.